Dating in Recovery: Are You Ready?

 Dating in recovery only works when you can set healthy boundaries that will keep you clean and sober.
 When you’re with someone, you should want to grow separately and work on yourselves.
 Wanting your partner to “complete you” is an unhealthy and unrealistic expectation.

 You’ll know you’re ready for a romantic relationship when you’re no longer codependent or feeling like you need to rely on someone for happiness.
-Often we think that a relationship should be 50/50, but realistically this never works out.
-A healthy relationship involves two people giving 100 percent of themselves.
+While a 50/50 dynamic is commonly expected in relationships, a healthy relationship often involves each partner contributing fully, creating a more balanced and supportive dynamic.

 Recognizing the person you’re dating and encouraging them to grow as an individual is integral to a healthy relationship.
 Finding someone who is focused on improving themselves more than on distracting themselves with you is necessary for happiness and healthiness.